-I highly recommend using a homemade coconut coffee creamer like this one because not only is it loaded with energizing fats and delicious flavor, but it also guarantees that you leave out any unhealthy and questionable ingredients.
+I highly recommend using a homemade nondairy coffee creamer like this one because not only is it loaded with energizing fats and delicious flavor, but it also guarantees that you leave out any unhealthy and questionable ingredients.

 Is coconut milk creamer good for you?
 It certainly can be if you use healthy, whole-food ingredients like this recipe, which is Paleo diet-friendly.
 This homemade coffee creamer is also an option for anyone following a vegan diet.